Skip to content

 Results

 After your recovery period you will be able to see your results that generally continue to improve up 6 months post operation.
+Maintaining an active and healthy lifestyle is important and can aid in promoting the longevity of your results.

 Is it right for me?